Characterizing Beam Profiles in Accelerator Neutrino Experiments through Off-Axis Neutrino Interactions: Beam modeling and neutrino interaction simulations

 \subsection{Decay volume and the detector position}

 Long-baseline neutrino experiments always include a decay volume, as mentioned above, to allow parent particles to decay into neutrinos.
 To simulate the neutrino beam's decay volume, we adopt an exponential decay distribution, where neutrinos are predominantly produced near the target, and their production rate decreases exponentially along the decay volume.
 This serves as a simplified representation of the actual decay process.
 Our beam model is inspired by the T2K configuration, treating the decay volume as a straight section with an exponential decay profile.
+For simplicity, the decay volume is approximated as a line source along the beam axis, neglecting its finite transverse dimensions.
+This is justified by the horn-focusing that causes most neutrino-producing decays to occur near the central axis.
+As a result, the transverse spread predominantly induces a spatial smearing of the effective neutrino production vertex, which remains well characterized along the beam axis.
+Equivalently, this can be interpreted as an effective production position corresponding to the point of closest approach between the neutrino trajectory and the beam axis.
+The overall effect of this approximation is a reduction in the sensitivity of the observable proposed in this letter, and it must be evaluated under each specific experimental condition.

 The decay volume originates at the target station ($\vec r_{tgt}$) with coordinates $(0., 0.333, -5.0497)$~m, extends in the direction ($\hat d_{dcy}$) given by $(0., -0.0645, 0.999)$, and has a total length of 110~m.
 The mean decay position varies with the neutrino energy, and since we analyze the results as a function of energy, the specific decay profile changes accordingly.

 For our study we used a near detector.
 The coordinates of the center of the detector are set to $(0.,-8.146,280.1)$~m following the T2K geometry, which will serve as the baseline for the current study.
 However, we have modified the X coordinate to force the near detector to be in the same plane as the decay volume and the target.
+To illustrate the spatial configuration, a 3D schematic diagram is shown in Fig.~\ref{fig:target_DV_detector_3D}.
+The target, decay volume, and detector are represented, with numbered planes indicating key components.
+The figure highlights the spatial relationships between these elements; it is not to scale and is intended solely to clarify the conceptual layout.
+In the diagram, plane 1 (gray) corresponds to the target–decay volume plane (YZ plane), while plane 2 (brown) represents the vertical detector plane (XY plane).
+The red disk marks the target location, and the blue cuboid depicts the detector.